 “We’ve stepped forward and outperformed our peers in retaining confidence in our business model and I think a lot of that has to do with our longstanding commitment to sustainability as a core value and a key part of our business strategy.”

-EVP and chief sustainability officer
+chief sustainability officer

 About our report and sustainability priorities

 Suncor has reported our sustainability progress and performance for over two decades and this 2019 Report on Sustainability continues our approach to transparency.

 We reviewed the most relevant sustainability priorities through an in depth materiality assessment.
 In the context used for this report, materiality reflects the relative significance of sustainability priorities and their impacts (both positive and negative) both to our business, and to stakeholders and Indigenous communities affected by our business.

 The trust and support of stakeholders and Indigenous communities are very important to Suncor and foundational to successful energy development.